 Trump declares disaster in 6 Vermont counties

+A federal disaster declaration will make six counties eligible for federal aid for damage caused when heavy rain and snowmelt caused dangerous flooding in April in Vermont.

-President Donald Trump has made a disaster declaration for Vermont's Bennington, Essex, Orange, Rutland, Washington and Windsor counties for flooding in April.
+President Donald Trump on Friday made the formal disaster declaration for Vermont's Bennington, Essex, Orange, Rutland, Washington and Windsor counties.

-Heavy rains and snowmelt caused flooding that led to road closures, some evacuations and a rescue from a flooded parking lot.

-The disaster declaration allows municipalities to receive 75% federal reimbursement for storm response and recovery.

-Scott said the federal assistance will help municipalities rebuild roads and other infrastructure without experiencing a "long-term financial strain."
+"The areas of greatest impact included many small towns with limited transportation budgets," Gov. Phil Scott said in a statement.
+"This will help them rebuild roads and other infrastructure without experiencing a long-term financial strain on their town budget."

+At Killington Ski Resort, a snowboarder who was sleeping in his sport utility vehicle awoke in the night to rising floodwaters and was rescued by an emergency crew in a boat.

+The flooding marked the first time since Tropical Storm Irene in 2011 that floodwaters from the White River rose onto Route 107 in the Bethel-Stockbridge area.
+The 2011 flooding destroyed much of the major east-west highway in the area.
+It was rebuilt to withstand future flooding.

 Comments